OliverAbraham/Abraham.OpenWeathermapClient/README.md

 ## OVERVIEW

-Queries the openweathermap.org Web API to get the current weather and forecast.
+Gets the current weather and forecast from openweathermap.org Web API.
+You can use it for free, if you register and get an API key.

 ## License